freenas/freenas-docs/userguide/storage.rst

 `zfsd(8) <https://www.freebsd.org/cgi/man.cgi?query=zfsd>`__.

 To add a spare during pool creation, click the :guilabel:`Add Spare`. button.
-Check the box for the disk to use in :guilabel:`Available Disks` and use the left arrow to add it to the :guilabel:`Spare VDev` section.
+Select the disk from :guilabel:`Available Disks` and use the :guilabel:`right arrow` next to :guilabel:`Spare VDev` to add it to the section.

-To add a device to an existing pool, click the pool's name then the :guilabel:`Standard Volume Operations` (gear) icon and select :guilabel:`Extend`.
-Click the :guilabel:`Confirm` checkbox and click :guilabel:`Ok` to bypass the warning message.
+To add a device to an existing pool, click the pool name,
+|ui-settings| icon, then
+:guilabel:`Extend`.
+Click :guilabel:`Confirm` and
+:guilabel:`Ok` to bypass the warning message.
 This will reopen the pool creation screen described in the previous paragraph, but with the pool name displayed as read-only.